Constructor-io/constructorio-client-android/README.md

 ### Using a Custom UI

-To fully customize the UI, extend the `BaseSuggestionFragment`
+To fully customize the UI, extend the `BaseSuggestionFragment` and the B`aseSuggestionsAdapter`

 ```kotlin
 class CustomSearchFragment : BaseSuggestionFragment() {